kudulab/dojo/README.md

 ## Features

 You can use Dojo with any Docker image, but some features are only supported with custom Dojo Docker images.
+Therefore running Dojo without a Dojo Docker image is not recommended.

 | Feature | Works with custom Dojo Docker images | Works with any image |
 | - | - | - |